eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 Promoted Offsite pushes your eligible fixed-price listings onto external channels such as Google, and charges per click.
 You set a target daily budget; eBay calculates a monthly cap of 30.4 times that daily budget and promises never to charge beyond it in a calendar month (excluding any applicable VAT).
 On busy days eBay may spend up to twice your daily budget, balancing out across the month.
 Attribution is generous to the campaign: a sale counts if the buyer purchases any item from you within 30 days of clicking any of your offsite ads, which is another reason to treat reported “sales” as an upper bound on what the ads truly caused.
 Auction listings are not eligible.

 Promoted Shops advertises your shop as a brand (logo, headline, top listings) in high-visibility spots like the homepage and top of search.
 It requires an active eBay Shop subscription, charges per click through the same second-price auction mechanism, and uses monthly budget pacing capped at 30.4 times your target daily budget. eBay’s own worked example: if Seller A bids £0.75 per click and the second-highest bid is £0.50, Seller A wins the placement and pays between £0.50 and £0.75 per click, never more than their bid.
-For most small and mid-size UK sellers this is the last format to consider, after listing-level ads are already earning their keep.
+Whether the format fits a smaller shop depends on its traffic, conversion rate, margin and the value of sending a buyer to the shop rather than one listing; test it against those numbers rather than a store-size rule of thumb.

 All four ad types at a glance